LapTrinhKhongCode/Click_And_Collect/README.md

 ## 🚍 Key Features
 - **User Benefits**:
--**Time-saving:** Users can order in advance and pick up their food when it is ready, no need to wait in line.
+    - Time-saving: Users can order in advance and pick up their food when it is ready, no need to wait in line.
--**Convenient:** Users can view the menu, order, and pay with just a few taps on their phone.
+    - Convenient: Users can view the menu, order, and pay with just a few taps on their phone.

 - **Admin Panel**:
-- **Product Management**: Admin has full control over products including adding, editing, deleting products.
+  - Product Management: Admin has full control over products including adding, editing, deleting products.
-- **Coupon Management**: Admin can activate, create a new coupon in a certain event.
+  - Coupon Management: Admin can activate, create a new coupon in a certain event.
-- **Process Management**: Admin can view order status, can cancel order or mark as completed.
+  - Process Management: Admin can view order status, can cancel order or mark as completed.

 - **Security**:
   - Secure authentication and user data protection to ensure privacy and safety.